gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 ## 3. Set predefined options

-The `defineDevConfig(options)` function can be used as shown in the previous example, however, if you wish to customize the default configuration, the function also accept a few predefined options to help with that 👇
+The `defineDevConfig(swcConfig, options)` function can be used as shown in the previous example, however, if you wish to customize the default configuration, the function also accept a few predefined options to help with that 👇

 ### `entry`